 In April 2008, the FASB issued new guidance in determining the useful life of intangible assets.
 The guidance amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset.
-This new guidance is intended to improve the consistency between the useful life of a recognized intangible asset.
+This new guidance is intended to improve the consistency between the useful life of a recognized intangible asset and the period of expected cash flows used to measure the fair value of the asset.
 The guidance is effective for fiscal years beginning after December 15, 2008.
 We are in the process of determining what effect, if any, the adoption of this guidance will have on our consolidated financial statements.